-1. The Participating Member Associations shall comply with the FIFA Equipment Regulations in force.
+1. The Participating Member Associations shall comply with the FIFA Equipment Regulations in force and with any other applicable regulations governing the use of equipment during the World Cup.
 The display of political, religious, or personal messages or slogans in any language or form by players and officials on their playing or team kits, equipment (including kit bags, beverage containers, medical bags, etc.) or body is prohibited.
 The similar display of commercial messages and slogans in any language or form by players and officials is not allowed for the duration of their time at any official activity organised by FIFA (including in the stadiums for official matches and training sessions, as well as during official media conferences and mixed-zone activities).
 Any violations shall be dealt with by the FIFA Disciplinary Committee in accordance with the FIFA Disciplinary Code.

-- 2. Each team shall inform FIFA of two different and contrasting colours (one predominately dark and one predominately light kit) for its official and reserve team kits (shirt, shorts and socks).
+2. Each team shall inform FIFA of two different and contrasting colours (one predominately dark and one predominately light kit) for its official and reserve team kits (shirt, shorts and socks).
 In addition, each team shall select three contrasting colours for the goalkeepers.
 These three goalkeeper kits must be distinctly different and contrasting from each other as well as different and contrasting from the official and reserve team kits.
 This information shall be sent to FIFA on the team colour form.
-Only these colours may be worn at the matches - 3.
-During the final competition, all equipment (kits, gloves, bags, medical equipment, etc.) that could be on display in the stadiums, the training sites, the hotels or during transfers to, from or within the host country must be approved by FIFA. - 4.
-Each Participating Member Association shall provide FIFA with exact samples of the following equipment: (i) official and reserve kits (two sets of shirts, shorts, socks); (ii) three sets of the goalkeeper's kit (shirts, shorts, socks); (iii) goalkeeper's gloves and caps; (iv) equipment that will be worn by the substitute players and the technical staff sitting on the bench during the matches.
-The approval procedure for all such kits and the applicable deadlines will be communicated by circular letter. - 5.
-FIFA will inform the teams of the colours that they shall wear for each match. - 6.
-Throughout the World Cup, each player shall wear the number assigned to him on the final list.
-Such number shall be displayed on the front and back of his shirt and on his shorts in accordance with the FIFA Equipment Regulations. - 7.
-The player's last name or popular name (or abbreviation) shall be affixed above the number on the back of the shirt and shall be clearly legible in accordance with the FIFA Equipment Regulations. - 8.
-In addition to all of the above and as the only exception to points 6 and 7, each team shall supply a set of goalkeeper shirts without names or numbers.
+Only these colours may be worn at the matches.

+3. During the final competition, all equipment (kits, gloves, bags, medical equipment, etc.) that could be on display in the stadiums, the training sites, the hotels or during transfers to, from or within the host country must be approved by FIFA.

+4. Each Participating Member Association shall provide FIFA with exact samples of the following equipment: (i) official and reserve kits (two sets of shirts, shorts, socks); (ii) three sets of the goalkeeper's kit (shirts, shorts, socks); (iii) goalkeeper's gloves and caps; (iv) equipment that will be worn by the substitute players and the technical staff sitting on the bench during the matches.
+The approval procedure for all such kits and the applicable deadlines will be communicated by circular letter.

+5. FIFA will inform the teams of the colours that they shall wear for each match.

+6. Throughout the World Cup, each player shall wear the number assigned to her on the final list.
+Such number must be displayed on the front and back of her shirt and on her shorts in accordance with the FIFA Equipment Regulations.

+7. The player's last name or popular name (or abbreviation) shall be affixed above the number on the back of the shirt and shall be clearly legible in accordance with the FIFA Equipment Regulations.

+8. In addition to all of the above and as the only exception to paragraphs 6 and 7, each team shall supply a set of goalkeeper shirts without names or numbers.
 These shirts will only be used in those special circumstances in which an outfield player must take the position of goalkeeper during a match.
 This extra set of goalkeeper shirts must be provided in the same three colours as the regular goalkeeper shirts.